picodata/tarantool-module/README.md

 ... and this time the result will be `hello world -- easy2`.

-Conclusion: calling a Rust function is easy.
+As you can see, calling a Rust function is as straightforward as it can be.

-#### Harder
+#### Compiling a library

-Create a new crate "harder".
+Create a new crate called "harder".
 Put these lines to `lib.rs`:

 ```rust
 use serde::{Deserialize, Serialize};